Mons Pubis & Genital Contouring After Weight Loss Columbus

-At the Columbus Institute of Plastic Surgery, Dr Centeno & Dr Shah specialize in body contouring after weight loss.
-As experts in this new subspecialty of aesthetic (cosmetic) surgery, they are well versed in the unique issues and challenges faced by weight loss patients.
+At the Columbus Institute of Plastic Surgery, Dr Shah specializes in body contouring after weight loss.
+With expertise in this new subspecialty of aesthetic (cosmetic) surgery, we are well versed in the unique issues and challenges faced by weight loss patients.
 While the average Plastic Surgeon may not recognize how debilitating Mons Pubis and Genital issues are for weight loss patients, we have been at the forefront advocating for more focus on and treatment of these heretofore unrecognized problems.
 We combine our sensitivity with these issues with a vast experience with the techniques required to improve your appearance and quality of life.

 How does weight loss affect the mons and genital areas in men and women after significant weight loss?